PM Update: Some more rain likely tonight into early Friday, then clearing

 Rainy days: Rainfall totals settled to right around two inches locally today.
 We’ll add at least a little more tonight.
 Through 4 p.m., D.C. was up to 2.18 inches of rain today.
 To the west at Dulles, it was 1.65 inches.
 Up north at BWI, 2.13 inches.

-That 2-inch-plus total is enough for the fifth two-inch-or-greater-rainfall day in the city this year.
+That two-inch-plus total is enough for the fifth two-inch-or-greater-rainfall day in the city this year.
 It’s the second-most on record, behind six such days in 1886 and 1878.
 We’re now back over a foot above normal for rainfall in 2020.

 Want our 5 a.m. forecast delivered to your email inbox?
 Subscribe here.